kylecorry31/Trail-Sense/guides/en-US/guide_tool_whistle.txt

 Long press the help button to play common signals.

 ## Quick Action
-The Whistle quick action is available on any tab.
-You can enable the quick action in the settings for the tab you want it on.
+You can enable the Whistle quick action in the settings for the tab you want it on.

 To use the quick action, tap and hold the whistle quick action button.